black plain paper

 Because nightmares always come back, victims of tragedies often have to create their own coping mechanism to survive the agony.
 Some choose to escape, some wipe those unwanted memories, and some return to the root of their pain trying to reconcile with the past.
 Gang Doo and Moon Soo (and Joo Won, too) chose the latter, though they sometimes falter in the process.

 In a very rare occurrence in K-drama land, we have lead characters coming from blue-collar working class; Lee Gang Doo (Lee Jun Ho), a manual labourer and Ha Moon Soo (Won Jin Ah), an architectural model maker.
-From early on, we learned that both were survivors and also family of victims of a mall building collapse.
+From early on, we learned that both were survivors and also family of victims of a mall building collapse (probably based on the Sampoong Department Store collapse).
 Though the world around them seems to have moved on, their lives, along with the lives of the deceased families, are still somehow trapped in the past.
 Years later, adult Gang Doo suffers a Post-Traumatic Stress Disorder and a liver malfunction, while Moon Soo seems to suffer amnesia, where she selectively erased some part of her past memories.
 Through a series of coincidental encounters, today’s Gang Doo and Moon Soo slowly enter each other’s lives.

 Had it provided a profound social background, Just Between Lovers could have been a potent proletariat love story than a mere healing and brokenness drama.
 I supposed it was never meant to be about that, but it is quite unfortunate because the elements are there, which could add depth and layers to the story.
 For example, when Granny (the neighbourhood grandmother who is more like a friend to Gang Doo, impeccably played by Na Moon Hee) refuses to be treated for her illness, she says “Do you know what people die the most of?
 Cancer?
 Accident?
 Suicide?
 None of those things.
 People die because of poverty.
 They can’t receive medical treatment when they are sick because they’re poor.
 They die from accidents doing dangerous work while trying to escape poverty.
 They kill themselves because they hate being poor.
 People die from poverty.”